risenW/datasist-doc/contributing.md

 ### Version control, Git, and GitHub

 The datasist code is hosted on GitHub.
-To contribute you will need to sign up for a free GitHub account.
-We use Git for version control to allow many people to work together on this project.
-If you're new to Git and GitHub, the Official[ GitHub pages ](https://help.github.com/en/github/getting-started-with-github)is a great learning resource.
+To contribute you will need to sign up for a [free GitHub account](https://github.com/join).
+We use Git for version control to coordinate collaboration of contributors to this project.
+If you're new to Git and GitHub, the Official[ GitHub page](https://help.github.com/en/github/getting-started-with-github) is a great learning resource.

 ### Forking the Datasist Repository

 You will need your own fork to work on the code.
 Go to the datasist [project page](https://github.com/risenW/datasist) and hit the Fork button.
-After forking the repo, copy the link, you will use this later
+After forking the repo,Click on the code drop-down and copy the link, you will use this later.

 ### Create a development environment

 It is advisable to create a development environment to test all code changes.
-This helps isolate datasist settings from your other environments.
+This helps isolate datasist settings from other environments on your computer.

 You can create a new virtual environment with conda.
 First, make sure you have either [Anaconda](https://docs.anaconda.com/anaconda/) or [miniconda](https://docs.conda.io/en/latest/miniconda.html) installed.